 Photo of John Deboy John Deboy

-John maintains an active pro bono practice that includes civil litigation, representation of prisoners in parole hearings, and representation of criminal defendants, including in capital cases.
+John also maintains a pro bono practice that includes civil litigation, representation of prisoners in parole hearings, and representation of criminal defendants, including in capital cases.

 Photo of Daniel Auten Daniel Auten